neopilotai/LLMCode/llmcode/website/_posts/2024-05-13-models-over-time.md

 I recently wanted to draw a graph showing how LLM code editing skill has been changing over time as new models have been released by OpenAI, Anthropic and others.
 I have all the
-[data in a YAML file](https://github.com/khulnasoft-lab/llmcode/blob/main/website/_data/edit_leaderboard.yml) that is used to render
+[data in a YAML file](https://github.com/khulnasoft/llmcode/blob/main/website/_data/edit_leaderboard.yml) that is used to render
 [llmcode's LLM leaderboards](https://llm.khulnasoft.com/docs/leaderboards/).

-Below is the llmcode chat transcript, which shows:
+Below is the llm code transcript, which shows:

 - I launch llmcode with the YAML file, a file with other plots I've done recently (so GPT can crib the style) and an empty file called `over_time.py`.
 - Then I ask GPT to draw the scatterplot I want.